Skip to main content

 Media

-• How much time do you now (without PIM) spend on keeping your online range up-to-date?
+• How much time do you spend (without PIM) on keeping your online range up-to-date?

-• What are the production costs for the catalog (data maintenance, layout, control time, corrections), and what is the lead time to create the catalog?
+• What are the production costs for the catalogue (data maintenance, layout, control time, corrections), and what is the lead time to create the catalogue?

-• How much time does it take to correctly deliver information to customers and/or data pools?
+• How long does it take to correctly deliver information to customers and data pools?

-• How much time do you save on the above points by using a PIM?
+• How much time do you save on the above points using a PIM?

 The same calculation can also be used for the latter components: time saved (in hours) x hourly wages.